collorg/halfORM/docs/tutorial/installation.md

 - ✅ halfORM installed and working
 - ✅ Verified connection to PostgreSQL
 - ✅ Understanding of basic configuration
+- ✅ CLI commands working

 In the next chapter, [First Steps](first-steps.md), you'll:

 - Set up a complete tutorial database with sample data
-- Explore database schemas and tables
+- Explore database schemas and tables with the new CLI
 - Perform your first CRUD operations
 - Learn halfORM's core concepts and syntax

-The tutorial database setup has been moved to Chapter 2 to keep this installation chapter focused and simple.
+The tutorial database setup is in Chapter 2 to keep this installation chapter focused and simple.

 ---